 | Async (automatic) | Standard production flow.
 Transactions are ingested and evaluated automatically.
 Freezing and alert creation happen without additional code. |

 | Sync (on-demand) | Pre-settlement checks where your system needs to make a go/no-go decision before processing a transaction.
-Useful for payment gateways and real-time authorization flows. |
+Your system acts on the decision. |

 Transaction statuses